kirk86/cbires/README.md

 #### free, open-source, Content Based Image Retrieval System.

-We have attempted to create a online content based image retrieval system during our graduate degree in CS.
+We have attempted to create an online content based image retrieval system during our graduate degree in CS.

 Requirements